 Before you begin

-- Style Editor tweaks will affect all Overlap Image Blocks on your site.
-Style Editor changes will reset if you switch templates.
+- Site Styles tweaks will affect all Overlap Image Blocks on your site.
+Site Styles changes will reset if you switch templates.

 - Changes made within the Image Block editor are specific to that block.
 They won't change if you switch templates.